wheelofheaven/wheelofheaven.io/content/en/intro/timeline/age-of-leo.md

 In this passage, Yahweh explains that the team of creators situated in what is now known as Israel, close to Greece and Turkey at the time, were perhaps the most talented of all.
 They created beautiful animals, fragrant plants, and the most intelligent humans in a paradise-like environment on Earth.
 However, to prevent these humans from surpassing their creators, it was necessary to keep them unaware of major scientific secrets while still educating them to gauge their intelligence.

+Understanding the paradise-like environment in the passage as the Biblical Garden of Eden, we can explore the similarities and connections between the two.
+The Garden of Eden, as described in the Bible, was a perfect and idyllic place, abundant with beautiful plants, animals, and resources.
+Similarly, the environment mentioned in the passage is referred to as "paradise on Earth," with the most beautiful animals and sweetest perfumes from the plants.
+This comparison suggests that the paradise created by the Elohim in the passage could be interpreted as the Garden of Eden.

+Its location in the area now known as Israel, not far from modern-day Turkey and Greece, would place it in the western part of the original supercontinent which is an interesting detail to take notice of.
+If we consider the general locations of Israel, Turkey, and Greece on today's map and translate that to a single continent scenario, the Garden of Eden would likely be situated near the coast of this supercontinent, with access to the sea.
+This coastal location would provide a favorable environment for a lush and fertile paradise, with an abundance of natural resources, contributing to the idyllic setting described in the story.

 {{< figure src="images/glowing-domes-in-landscape.png" caption="Ill.
 4 - Glowing dome structures in a lush landscape" >}}

 ## Good and Evil